CNC Services Northwest

 You do not need the Coordinate System Rotation option in order to use the G68/G69 part rotation G codes.
 Those codes are standard.

-Allows you to use a fourth (or fifth) CNC axis.
-In general, this option is included whenever you buy a four-axis or five-axis control, or buy a rotary fourth axis add-on package.
+Allows you to use a fourth CNC axis.
+Prior to March 2010 this was an extra-cost option, though in general it was included whenever you bought a four-axis or five-axis control, or bought a rotary fourth axis add-on package.

 Click here for Centroid's page describing some of their available rotary table packages.